 Failure Is the Only Option / Springtime for Hitler: Jack's strategy in Season 7 to get NBC sold to Paas; believing that he's definitely blown his chances with NBC's owner Hank Hooper, Jack tries tanking the network in order to get Hank to sell it before he can pass Jack over for the promotion.
 Naturally, Jack's terrible shows are all hits, but Subverted Trope in that his success puts him back in the running for CEO.

-Fake Charity: Jack's conman brother takes a collection for "Chicago All-Saints Hospital" (C.A.S.H.)
+Fake Charity: Jack's brother Eddie takes a collection for "Chicago All-Saints Hospital" (C.A.S.H.)

 Fictional Holiday: Leap Day isn't strictly fictional, although it's not really a holiday in real life.
 The show develops it into a traditional, over-commercialized holiday with established traditions, a Santa Claus like figure (Leap Day William) and its own holiday movie starring Jim Carrey.